Setup a repository

 scripts.

--hook I use on programming projects.
+Here is the pre-commit-hook I use on programming projects.

 It automatically formats files of a commit before it is finalized